 Thanks to programs like this, and the flush of business-targeted credit cards like American Express’s new Plum Card, insiders say entrepreneurial firms are largely escaping the so-called “credit crunch.”
 “We have no evidence, other than the problems they’re having on the Wall Street banks, that funding to small firms is being affected,” says Dunkelberg, who each month surveys up to 4,000 of the NFIB’s half-million members for its “Small Business Economic Trends” report.
 “Since there’s been a credit crunch back in December, there’s been no change in the availability of loans to these firms.”

 Less risk online

 The very nature of running a business online seems to abate some of that risk.
 “The internet presence both lowers the cost of obtaining their customers,” Dunkelberg admits, “and attracts customers who want the convenience of ordering online.”
 Online firms also tend to have increased gross revenues, leveling disparities found offline around company size or owner gender, reports the Center for Women’s Business Research.
 Online businesses also bring in more-affluent buyers, less concerned about economic slumps, according to the SBA-funded “Strategies for Small Business Success” report.

 And those are good selling points for any ecommerce firm going after a loan.

-“Every bank has their own way of doing SBA; they may choose to participate in all of the SBA programs or just one,” says Williams, filling out the last piece of paperwork for the day at Sterling Savings.
-“But while our commercial bankers can offer an 80 percent loan to value on a building for your business, the SBA loan — which at our bank must also be backed by real estate — may give you up to 100 percent.”
-(The ratio is determined by the lender’s evaluation of assets, experience, Profit and Loss reports, and accountant-certified balance sheets.)
+“Every bank has its own way of doing SBA; it may choose to participate in all of the SBA programs or just one,” says Williams, filling out the last piece of paperwork for the day at Sterling Savings.
+“But while our commercial bankers can offer an 80 percent loan-to-value on a building for your business, the SBA loan — which at our bank must also be backed by real estate — may give you up to 100 percent.”
+(The ratio is determined by the lender’s evaluation of assets, experience, income statements, and accountant-certified balance sheets.)